HussainAther/philosophy/neurophilosophy/braincomputer.md

 machinery doesn't change that it believes, wants, and understands things.
 The robot's intentional states depend on how complex its internal informational network of states it has.

-We need altogehter a better theory of representation in organisms much the same way we have theoretical definitions and ideas of what molecules, proteins, and neutrons are.
+We need altogether a better theory of representation in organisms much the same way we have theoretical definitions and ideas of what molecules, proteins, and neutrons are.

 ## Levels of organization